unbraind/IDE-scheduler/README.md

 - **Interrupt Mode**: Automatically interrupt any running task to execute the scheduled task
 - **Skip Mode**: Skip execution if another task is already running

+### Transports & Interop

+- gRPC A2A: a2a.v1.A2AService with Invoke, SendMessage, CreateTask, GetTask, ListTasks, CancelTask (see `src/protocols/grpc/a2a.proto`).
+- HTTP A2A: JSON endpoints at basePath (default `/a2a`): `/.well-known/agent-card`, `/invoke`, `/sendMessage`, `/tasks/*`.
+- MCP: HTTP Stream transport exposing tool `a2a.invoke` using `@modelcontextprotocol/sdk`.

+### Security: Access Keys

+- Keys are generated once (random), hashed (SHA‑256), and stored in SecretStorage.
+- Scope by transports (http/grpc/mcp) and actions (e.g., message, task.create, … or `*`).
+- Require keys per transport with settings: `agent-scheduler.experimental.auth.http.required`, `.grpc.required`, `.mcp.required`.
+- Commands to manage keys: Create/List/Revoke/Toggle.

 ### Seamless [Kilo Code](https://github.com/Kilo-Org/kilocode) Integration

 Kilo Scheduler connects with [Kilo Code](https://github.com/Kilo-Org/kilocode)'s extension points which allow it to: